langtech-bsc/langtech_tokenizers/README.md

 the source model `<BIG_SOURCE_MODEL>`, the model type `<MODEL_TYPE>` (either "encoder" or "decoder"), the target tokenizer `<TARGET_TOKENIZER>`, the output directory `<OUTPUT_DIRECTORY>` and the name `<NAME>` of the new model (this last one is optional, and if not provided will be set to `new_<BIG_SOURCE_MODEL_NAME>`).
+NEW: now untied embeddings are supported (with decoder type and matching strategy), just use the argument `--untied_embeddings`.

 Then you can run:
 ```bash